peteroupc/peteroupc.github.io/bernsupp.md

 The derivative of $f$ is&mdash; $$f'(x) = a_1 x^0 + ... + a_i x^{i-1} + ...,$$ which is still a power series with nonnegative values of $a_n$, so the proof so far applies to $f'$ instead of $f$.
 By induction, the proof so far applies to all derivatives of $f$, including its second derivative.

-Now, since the second derivative is nonnegative on the positive real line, and thus on its domain, $f$ is convex, which completes the proof. &#x25a1;
+Now, since the second derivative is nonnegative wherever $x\ge 0$, and thus on its domain, $f$ is convex, which completes the proof. &#x25a1;

 **Proposition A2:** For a function $f(x)$ as in Lemma A1, let&mdash; $$g_n(x)=a_0 x^0 + ... + a_n x^n,$$ and have the same domain as $f$.
 Then for every $n\ge 1$, $g_n(x)$ is within $\epsilon$ of $f(x)$, where $\epsilon = f(1) - g_n(1)$.